PaylineByMonext/payline-php-sdk/README.md

 Installation
 -----

-Use composer to install the monexte package
+Use composer to install the monext package
 ```shell
 composer require monext/payline-sdk
 ````